Dmathz16/hr-forms-guide/README.md

 Before starting, ensure you have:
   * An AWS EC2 instance running Ubuntu
   * A domain name (optional, but recommended)
+  * The HR Forms source code and database dump
-  * SSH access to your EC2 instance
+  * Your EC2 key pair (.pem file) for SSH access
   * Basic knowledge of Linux commands

 ## Connect to EC2 Instance